SnapSearch/SnapSearch-Clients/README.md

 Snapsearch's robot is an automated load balanced Firefox browser.
 This Firefox browser is kept up to date with the nightly versions, so we'll always be able to serve the latest in HTML5 technology.
 Our load balancer ensures your requests won't be hampered by other user's requests.

-For more details on how this works and the benefits of usage see http://snapsearch.io
+For more details on how this works and the benefits of usage see https://snapsearch.io/

 Usage
 -----

 Make sure to register an account on SnapSearch before utilising these libraries.
+You will need your email and key to access SnapSearch's robot over SSL encrypted HTTP Basic Authorization.

 These client libraries first automatically detect if an HTTP request comes from a search engine or robot.
-If it is indeed a search engine, it sends an HTTP POST request to http://snapsearch.io/ passing in parameters configuring how SnapSearch's robot should extract your content.
-SnapSearch will then send a HTTP GET request to the same URL and return the HTTP response (headers and content) as a JSON response to the library.
-The client library then returns that data back to the search engine.
+If it is indeed a search engine, it sends an HTTP POST request to https://snapsearch.io/ passing in parameters configuring how SnapSearch's robot should extract your content.
+SnapSearch will then send a HTTP GET request to the same URL and return the HTTP response (status code, headers and content) as a JSON response to the library.
+The client library then returns that data back to your application.
+You will have to select which data to present to the search engine.
+It is recommended to return the status code and content but not the headers, due to potential header mismatch with content encoding.
+However if you have specific headers that are important, then first test if it works with a simple HTTP client before deploying it.

 The libraries are highly configurable including: